-- 2. Is groundwater known or reasonably suspected to be "contaminated"1 above appropriately protective "levels" (i.e., applicable promulgated standards, as well as other appropriate standards, guidelines, guidance, or criteria) from releases subject to RCRA Corrective Action, anywhere at, or from, the facility? - If yes continue after identifying key contaminants, citing appropriate "levels," and referencing supporting documentation. - If no skip to #8 and enter "YE" status code, after citing appropriate "levels," and referencing supporting documentation to demonstrate that groundwater is not "contaminated."
+2. "levels" (i.e., applicable promulgated standards, as well as other appropriate standards, guidelines, guidance, or criteria) from releases subject to RCRA Corrective Action, anywhere at, or from, the facility?
+If yes - continue after identifying key contaminants, citing appropriate "levels," and referencing supporting documentation.
+X If no - skip to #8 and enter "YE" status code, after citing appropriate "levels," and referencing supporting documentation to demonstrate that groundwater is not "contaminated."
 If unknown - skip to #8 and enter "IN" status code.